Pushplaybang/backshadow/README.md

 ## Changelog
 This includes notable changes to the package
+0.0.6
+ - CSS fixes
+ - all classes now have the `js-` prefix
 0.0.3
  - changed the body class from `backshadow-visible` to `js-backshadow-visible`
  - updated documentation to include the `show` and `hide` methods